Splunk product terminology

 - Splunk Observability Cloud Plus includes all the components of Observability Cloud Standard with the addition of Splunk Real User Monitoring.

 - Splunk Observability Cloud

 Choose the most specific and accurate term in each situation

 When considering what noun to use when referring to a Splunk product, always use the most specific and accurate term that is appropriate for the situation.
 For example, you can refer to a product using a specific node or service of the product, such as a search head or deployment server.
 If you need a more general term, refer to the product by its product name, such as Splunk Enterprise or Splunk Cloud Platform, or its product category, such as the Splunk platform.
 If you must refer to both a platform product and an app, you can use the most general term, "Splunk software".
 The following diagram shows the level of specificity for Splunk product terms:

 Use these guidelines to determine which term to write:

-- If you're thinking about using Splunk Enterprise or Splunk Cloud, consider whether a specific node of the product, like the search head, the indexer cluster, Splunk Web, the data collection node, the deployment server, the forwarder, and so on, is more helpful for customers.
+- If you're thinking about using Splunk Enterprise or Splunk Cloud Platform, consider whether a specific node of the product, like the search head, the indexer cluster, Splunk Web, the data collection node, the deployment server, the forwarder, and so on, is more helpful for customers.